garretfick/garretfick.github.io/_posts/2015-09-25-split-windows-and-linux-configurations.md

 3. Change Django from SQLite to PostgreSQL
 4. Split Configuration for Windows and Linux (this page)
 5.
-You may recall from the first page that setting up Django locally on Windows and deplying to Heroku has a problem.
+You may recall from the first page that setting up Django locally on Windows and deploying to Heroku has a problem.
 If the application uses PostgreSQL, then the configuration between Windows and Linux cannot be the same.

 This final part describes how to setup the configuration (requirements) so that Windows and Linux have different requirements.